Christmas Cheesy Potatoes

 • Add the cheese to the sauce pan and mix until smooth.

 • In a lightly greased 1 ½ quart casserole dish, add the cooked potatoes, green pepper and pimentos.
-Reserve a few for the top of the casserole if you'd like.
+Stir slightly.
+(Reserve a few of the peppers and pimentos for adding on top of the cheese sauce if you'd like.
+It gives a pop of color.)

 • In a small bowl, combine the bread crumbs and the melted butter.
 Mix well.